OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Casting_Mechanics_System.md

 ```

 ### Endurance Costs

+**Game Rule Summary**: Most spells use mana, but some classes like Savages use endurance instead.
+These physical-magic hybrids have different resource management, typically using endurance for their magical abilities.
+Archery spells also use endurance, representing the physical effort of drawing and aiming magical arrows.

 ```csharp
 // For non-mana casters (e.g., Savages)
 EnduranceCost = Spell.IsPulsing ?
 0 : 5; // Base endurance cost